-Joist an A+ rating with the Better Business Bureau but isn’t accredited.
-Customers provide mostly positive reviews and report that they like how easy it is to categorize items as well as the on-the-go notes and estimates tools.
+Customers provide mostly positive third-party reviews and say they like how easy it is to categorize items as well as the on-the-go notes and estimates tools.

 Joist is our choice for the best construction app for independent contractors because it’s an app that was made by contractors for contractors.
 It understands the industry and the features that will be helpful like creating on-the-spot estimates.

 Best for Large Projects : Procore

 Procore is a U.S.-based construction project management software company that aims to help construction firms increase project efficiency and accountability, streamline project documentation and communication, and help you finish a project safely, on time, and on budget.
 It’s used by large-scale companies like Lennar and Brookfield Properties.

 Procore is used for capital improvements, industrial projects, and ground-up construction in multiple countries by general contractors, subcontractors, and business owners.
 Users can communicate, monitor progress, and complete task forms, and share documents and plans.
 Other features include pre-construction bid management, design coordination, field productivity, and invoice management tools.

 Pricing is based on the construction volume that you run on the platform and both bundles come with unlimited document storage, unlimited business directory, task management, and reporting.
 You can contact the company to find out what features each tier includes and for custom bundle pricing.

-It has positive reviews and users report that it’s easy to use, keeps you organized, is easy to integrate with other software, and it offers full project management tools.
+It has positive third-party reviews and users say that it’s easy to use, keeps you organized, is easy to integrate with other software, and it offers full project management tools.

 Procore is our top choice for construction apps that are best for large projects due to its proven record of helping efficiently and effectively manage large scale construction projects.
 It also has a full offering of features and tools including project management, quality and safety, and training tools.